Charlie Usher (1987, UK)

 In the pipeline:

-≈ 100 double bass pieces with Jonathan Heilbron in early 2019.
+≈ 100 double bass pieces with Jonathan Heilbron in late 2019.

 A group listening session create with and led by Emma Lloyd, and Emma Lloyd only.